It’s not enough that your code is readable: it must perform well too.

 If you can offload it to the app or presentation layer, that’s usually the best choice.

-NOTE: Keep in mind that SQL may inject Sorts into an execution plan even if you don’t call ORDER BY explicitly, to assist with aggregations, windowing functions, etc.
+Note: Keep in mind that SQL may inject sorts into an execution plan even if you don’t call

-7 – Having too many JOINS
+7. Having too many joins

-So, each one of these joins adds more potential discrepancy or error in the Cardinality.
+So, each one of these joins adds more potential discrepancy or error in the cardinality.

-When optimizer gets off the Cardinality, it increases the potential to make bad choices.
 It can use a nested loop instead of a hash or something, and your performance goes down.

-There is not a magic number for joins.
 Usually, when a query has a performance problem and has five or more joints, it is a good idea to look if many joins are not one of the causes of poor performance.

 Limit the error introduced